 Knives are something that every household has in their kitchen.
 They are used for everything from carving joints of meat to slicing cheese for sandwiches.
 They are also used for a range of other none food purposes and crafts.
 One of the many reasons that electric knives are the knives of choice for all these activities is the level of accuracy they provide.

 Traditional knives rely on the movement of your arm and hand to determine the movement of the knife and therefore the blade.
-The slightest change in angle while you are carving can greatly change the direction of the blade.
-You may start with a thin slice of meat, but finish of with a huge chunk.
+The slightest change in the angle while you are carving can greatly change the direction of the blade.
+You may start with a thin slice of meat, but the finish of with a huge chunk.
 With an electric knife, the blade does the work.
 It moves backward and forwards, while you guide the knife downwards.
 This reduces the chance of unintended movements, meaning straighter bread, cheese, and meat slices, cleaner fillets, and more control around bones and through vegetables.

 An electric knife does most of the work for you, meaning that you need to exert less pressure and use less energy while cutting.
 Not only does this reduce fatigue, but it also speeds up the process of preparing and serving food.
 This gives you more time and energy to spend on the things you love.

-As well as being time and energy saving, an electric knife is the ideal solution if you suffer from pain or weakness in your arm or hand.
+As well as being time and energy saving, an electric knife is an ideal solution if you suffer from pain or weakness in your arm or hand.
 Because the knife does most of the work, you need to put less pressure on it, reducing the risk of pain and further damage to your joints.

 Electric Knives vs. Traditional Knives